kruize/autotune/design/KruizeDatabaseDesign.md

 ```
 Delete from kruize_experiment where experiment_name=
 Delete from kruize_results where experiment_name=
-Delete from recommendations where experiment_name=
+Delete from kruize_recommendations where experiment_name=
 ```

 #### **4. ListExperiments**